sandrey88/web-app-travel-trucks/README.md

 # **TravelTrucks**

 **TravelTrucks is an application for finding and renting campers.
-This repository contains the frontend part of the project, built with Vite + React.**
+This repository contains the frontend part of the project, built with React + Vite.**
+**Neoversity curriculum test task (neo.goit.global).**

 ---